 When you get so far into debt that it seems you will never be able to pay it off, you might believe that your only option for relief is bankruptcy.
-After all, to have all of your debt erased in bankruptcy gives you the opportunity to start over and move forward in life unencumbered by what you once owed to your creditors.
+After all, to have all of your debt erased in bankruptcy allows you to start over and move forward in life unencumbered by what you once owed to your creditors.
 However, as there are many drawbacks to bankruptcy, it is important to exhaust all of your debt relief options before you begin the bankruptcy process.
 The consumer proposal is one of the most frequently used options for getting out of debt in Canada.

 Consumer Proposal Basics

 Consumer proposals in Canada are governed by the Bankruptcy and Insolvency Act of 1985.
 Essentially, a consumer proposal allows you to settle with your creditors for less than what you actually owe.
 You end up paying something to your creditors, but much of your debt will be forgiven.
 To file a consumer proposal, the amount of unsecured debt that you are carrying must total at least $1,000 but no more than $250,000.
 Married couples are allowed a maximum debt of $500,000.You file a consumer proposal in the same way that you file for bankruptcy.
 All you need to do is contact a licensed bankruptcy trustee in order to get the paperwork started.
-Once you file your consumer proposal, your debt will cease accumulating interest – at least until such time as the proposal is rejected.
+Once you file your consumer proposal, your debt will cease accumulating interest – at least until the proposal is rejected.
 As long as you and your trustee put together a suitable proposal, however, the chances of a final rejection are quite low.

 The Consumer Proposal and Your Creditors

 A consumer proposal is a legally binding document that obligates all of your creditors to its terms if the creditors who hold a simple majority of your total debt agree to it.
 Will creditors accept your consumer proposal?
 That all depends on which creditors you are talking about.
 It does not matter how many individual creditors refuse your proposal; rather, the important figure to look at is your total debt.
-You could have ten obstinate creditors who refuse to accept your proposal, but if they hold 49 percent or less of your total debt, they will still be forced to abide by the proposal’s terms if the creditors who hold 51 percent or more of your debt agree to its provisions.
+You could have ten obstinate creditors who refuse to accept your proposal.
+However, if they hold 49 percent or less of your total debt, they will still be forced to abide by the proposal’s terms if the creditors who hold 51 percent or more of your debt agree to its provisions.
 Thus, the key is to write a proposal that will be agreeable to the creditors holding most of your debt.
 If you make them happy, everything else will fall into place.

 Consumer Proposal Advantages and Disadvantages